About this item

 Review Quotes

-"Matt and Ben know what facilitates change in people-and what doesn't.
+"Matt and Ben know what facilitates change in people--and what doesn't.
 In their coaching, mentoring, and discipling, they, as faith leaders, deal with doubt in expert ways.
 If you feel stuck with a less than satisfying faith, Having the Mind of Christ provides eight key insights to get you out of your rut."

-"Too often contemporary Western Christianity undermines its own claims of love and good news.
+--Todd Hunter, Anglican bishop and author of Christianity Beyond Belief"Too often contemporary Western Christianity undermines its own claims of love and good news.
 Having the Mind of Christ acknowledges the inconsistencies and presses in with a deep longing for integrity, bringing healing as it goes.
 This book provides language and companionship for those doing the hard work of reimagining a way forward for the church of the twenty-first century, helping us recover from (and repent of) abusive faith practices, restoring us to the life-giving way of Jesus."

 Ben Sternke has over two decades of Christian ministry experience.
 He has a graduate degree in Hermeneutics from London School of Theology, and a B.A. in Christian Ministry and Music from Taylor University.
 Since 2005, he has been writing about church leadership and ministry in various online publications, including Gravity Leadership, The V3 Movement, and more.
 He co-founded Gravity Leadership and is co-pastor at The Table in Indianapolis.